 Junction is in the heart of Kreuzberg a few blocks from my apartment.
 After German Reunification in 1989, Junction “held its position in Berlin’s nightlife” even when other neighborhoods became more popular music venues.

 Junction is “divided into two parts” – café and bar (above) and live music club (below).
 Every night the basement remains “the place for live music” in Berlin.

 “Jazz, pop, blues, Brasil, rap, and funk – anything goes at the Junction.”

 Émile Parisien Quartet at A-Trane

 Last night I saw the Émile Parisien Quartet perform at A-Trane.
 It was incredible!!!
-The performance at 9 pm was fully booked, but they had an earlier session, and I was able to get a reservation.
+The 9 pm performance was fully booked, but they had an earlier session, and I got a reservation.
 What’s even better, I was invited to take a closer seat only a few feet from the musicians!
 Watching them perform was as exciting as listening to their music.